microbiome/OMA/16_microbiome_community.md

 ### Composition heatmap

-Community composition can be visualized with heatmap where other axis represent samples and another taxa.
-Color of each intersection point represent abundance of a taxon in a specific sample.
+Community composition can be visualized with heatmap, where the horizontal axis represents samples and the vertical axis the taxa.
+Color of each intersection point represents abundance of a taxon in a specific sample.

 Here, abundances are first CLR (centered log ratio) transformed, and then Z transformation is applied to CLR-transformed data.
-After that abundances are plotted at Phylum level.
+After that, abundances are plotted at Phylum level.